siddharth-pro/gitSiddharth.github.io/_posts/2018-10-06-uart-achieving-timing-closure.markdown

 ![Step 15](/assets/images/UART_timing/Step15.png)

-The design is recompiled again and it can be seen contents that there are no timing violations occured.
+The design is recompiled again and it can be seen on the Table of contents that there are no timing violations occured.

 ![Step 16](/assets/images/UART_timing/Step16.png)